zubayrrr/zubayrrr.github.io/md/devlog/terraform.md

    - `terraform.tfvars` - this is a file that contains the (keys)values for the variables.
 (If you don't pass a file name, it'll look for this file)
    - Use the `-var-file` flag to pass the file name.
      - `terraform apply -var-file terraform-dev.tfvars`
+ - `variables.tf` - is used to DEFINE variables NOT DECLARE inside the file whereas `.tfvars` is used to PASS variables.
+You can still declare a default value inside `variables.tf`
+ - Precedence → `.tfvars` → environment variables → `variables.tf`

 ### Default values